philpax/philpax.github.io/content/notes/Programming/Reasons I do not like Python.md

 - comprehensions force an inside-out reading order that makes them extraordinarily painful to read when nested
 - comprehensions are effectively syntax sugar for `filter |> map`, such that `map |> filter` requires a second comprehension
-- the ternary syntax, in a fashion similar to comprehensions, requires parsing the code in inside-out order to understand what it will do in both the `True` and `False` cases
+- the ternary syntax, in a fashion similar to comprehensions, requires parsing the code in inside-out order to understand what it will do in both the `py:True` and `py:False` cases
 - lambdas are limited to one expression.
 Not one block, not one line, one expression.
 - whitespace sensitivity pushes the busywork of formatting onto humans, when autoformatters can do a better, more consistent job while being more amenable to copy-and-paste + code shuffling[^notpython]